 Tierra del Fuego Island is located in the very south of Chile and the penguins are most commonly visited from Punta Arenas.
-From here, tours run to the penguin colony where you can see the King penguins from a viewing platform.
+From here, penguin tours run to the penguin colony where you can see the King Penguins from a viewing platform.

 9. Drink craft beer

-What surprised me most about Chile was their amazing craft beer.
+What surprised me most about Chile was its amazing craft beer.
 For a self-confessed craft beer lover, it was such a welcoming surprise that had me sampling beers from around the country.

 I guess it’s true what they say, it all starts with quality water and Patagonia is home to some of the cleanest on the planet!